Hutchinson's Estimator is Bad at Kronecker-Trace-Estimation: Introduction

 \subsection{Our Contributions}

-Our core technical contribution is an exact expression of the variance of Hutchinson's Estimator when our query vectors are formed as a Kronecker product of Gaussian vectors.
-This also provides an upper bound on the variance when the estimator instead uses a Kronecker product of Rademacher vectors.
-For PSD matrices, our results imply a worst-case upper bound of \(\ell = O(\frac{3^k}{\eps^2})\) on the number of samples needed to estimate the trace of \mA to relative error \((1\pm\eps)\).
-We match this upper bound with a lower bound showing that the Kronecker-Hutchinson Estimator with iid zero-mean unit-variance vectors has to use \(\ell = \Omega(\frac{3^k}{\eps^2})\) samples to achieve standard deviation \(\eps\tr(\mA)\).
-Lastly, we show that if we are allowed to use complex Kronecker-matrix-vector products instead of real matrix-vector products (i.e. if \(\vx = \vx_1 \otimes \cdots \otimes \vx_k\) where \(\vx_i \in \bbC^{d}\)), then this rate improves to \(\Theta(\frac{2^k}{\eps^2})\).
+Our core technical contributions provide a new understanding of the sample complexity of the Kronecker-Hutchinson Estimator when our query vectors are formed as the Kronecker product of iid vectors from some base distribution \(\cD'\).
+First, we derive the exact expression of the variance of the estimator when our base distribution \(\cD'\) is Gaussian.
+This also provides an exact variance when \(\cD'\) is uniformly distributed on the sphere, and this expression suffices to upper bound the variance when the estimator instead uses a Kronecker product of Rademacher vectors.
+For PSD matrices, our results imply a worst-case upper bound of \(\ell = O(\frac{3^k}{\eps^2})\) on the number of samples needed to estimate the trace of \mA to relative error \((1\pm\eps)\) when \(\cD'\) is Gaussian.